-BUS-A 100 Basic Accounting Skills (1 cr.)
+- BUS-A 100 Basic Accounting Skills (1 cr.)
 A100 is an I-Core prerequisite and required of all business majors.
 Introduces students to the accounting and financial information environment of the firm.
 Presents information including (1) financial accounting, (2) auditing and assurance, (3) management accounting, and (4) tax accounting.
 Includes current real-world examples taken from the popular business press.
-Provides students with the foundation necessary for higher-level accounting courses.

-BUS-A 200 Foundations of Accounting (Non-majors) (3 cr.)
-Students cannot receive credit for both A200 and A201 or for both 200 and (A201 or A202).
-The role of accounting in society and business, with a special emphasis on fundamental concepts and the basic design of accounting systems.
+Provides students with the foundation necessary for higher-level accounting courses. - BUS-A 200 Foundations of Accounting (Nonmajors) (3 cr.)
+Only for non-business majors.
+This course addresses the role of accounting in society and business, with a special emphasis on fundamental concepts and the basic design of accounting systems.
 For non-business majors who are interested in learning about how accounting affects their lives and businesses.

-BUS-A 201 Introduction to Financial Accounting (3 cr.)
+Not open to business majors.
+No credit toward a degree in business.
+Students may not receive credit for both A200 and (A201 or A202). - BUS-A 201 Introduction to Financial Accounting (3 cr.)
 P: A100.
 Students cannot receive credit for both A201 and (A205 or A200).
 A201 is an I-Core prerequisite and required of all business majors.
 Provides balanced coverage of the mechanics, measurement theory, and economic context of financial accounting.
 Strikes a balance between a preparer's and a user's orientation, emphasizing that students must understand both how transactions lead to financial statements (preparer's orientation) and how one can infer transactions given a set of financial statements (user's orientation).
 Relies on current, real-world examples taken from the popular business press.
 First part of the course introduces students to the financial accounting environment, financial statements, the accounting cycle, and the theoretical framework of accounting measurement.
-Second part of the course covers the elements of financial statements, emphasizing mechanics, measurement theory, and the economic environment.

-BUS-A 202 Introduction to Managerial Accounting (3 cr.)
+Second part of the course covers the elements of financial statements, emphasizing mechanics, measurement theory, and the economic environment. - BUS-A 202 Introduction to Managerial Accounting (3 cr.)
 P: A100.
 Students cannot receive credit for both A202 and (A207 or A200).
 A202 is an I-Core prerequisite and required of all business majors.
 Concepts and issues associated with the accounting and management of business; particular emphasis is given to understanding the role of accounting in product costing, strategic decisions, costing for quality, cost-justifying investment decisions, and performance evaluation and control of human behavior.